lennard134/TicketToRideLAMAS/index.md

 There are various versions of the game with different maps of parts of the world.
 On these maps, locations are marked as nodes, representing possible locations for a train station.
 These nodes are connected with railway connections, which can be claimed by a player in their turn.
-The length of the route determines the score a player receives for that part of railway.
+The length of the route determines the score a player receives for that part of the railway.
-At the start of the game, each player is given a number of target routes, which yield additional points upon completion.
+At the start of the game, each player is given the same number of unique target routes, which yield additional points upon completion.

-This project has as research goal to model and simulate (a simplification of) Ticket to Ride.
+This project's research goal is to model and simulate (a simplification of) Ticket to Ride.
 The implementation should use the acquired knowledge to determine what next action (within the given constraints) it should take.
-The knowledge is acquired by observing other agents, and the own cards.
+The knowledge is acquired by observing other agents, and their cards.

 ## The game
 The game consists of different cards and objects for which the meaning and function will be explained in this section.